PatSmuk/AudienceConnect/doc/routes.md

 Parameters:
  - `roomName`: the name of the new room
- - `invitationList`: the list of users that will be allowed access to the room
+ - `invitationList`: the ID of the list of users that will be allowed access to the room

 Example request:
 ```json